Higher education: Ontario and Ireland?

 It would be foolish to dismiss the idea that a degree of differentiation or specialisation of institutions might be a viable strategy, whether in Ontario or Ireland.
 But the model being contemplated may be more a bureaucratic one than a strategic one, and would establish the idea that central direction of higher education is a winner.
 It is likely that the resulting system would be administratively cumbersome rather than strategically effective.
 It would also completely undermine the concept of university autonomy.

 I would agree with the idea that the universities themselves should consider ways in which sector-wide collaboration in order to avoid unnecessary duplication could be achieved.
 But I would be of the view that a new bureaucratic state-run mechanism to enforce specialisation would be wholly counter-productive and would tend to compromise initiative and innovation.
-Let’s not do that.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Let’s not do that.higher education comment below, or link to this permanent URL from your own site.